saulogt/saulogt.github.io/_posts/2017-10-11-memoryleak-in-node-js-q-defer.markdown

 published: true
 ---

 My first challenge in my current job was to solve a memory leak in a NodeJS worker on Heroku that existed for about 2 years.
-Back then it was not a big deal since Heroku restarts the server every 24 hours and the volume of users was not relevant.
-The problem is that now it was crashing sometimes twice a day and affecting performance and the user experience.
+Back then it was not a big deal since Heroku restarts the server every 24 hours and the volume of users was not significant.
+The problem is that it was now crashing sometimes twice a day and affecting performance and the user experience.

-I haven't done this kind of investigation on a NodeJS app before, but I've done that many times in C and C++, so I had an idea what to expect.
+I hadn't attempted this kind of investigation on a NodeJS app before, but I've done it many times in C and C++, so I had an idea as what to expect.
 In fact, it was much easier than I thought it would be.

 This is how it was working after I deployed the solution:
 ![Result 1](/images/2017/10/memoryleak-sol1.png)